Here's How To Make DIY Teeth Whitener With Only 2 Ingredients

 The science behind why it works

-While you should always be naturally sceptical of beauty treatment verdicts made by bloggers, it’s hard to argue with the science behind this one.
+While you should always be naturally sceptical of DIY beauty treatments, it’s hard to argue with the science behind this one.
 It may take a while until you notice a difference, but turmeric is an effective natural ingredient for removing plaque from teeth without harming enamel or gums like many commercial products can.

 It’s like a deep cleanse for your teeth, as it prevents them from yellowing (despite what its natural bright yellow hue may suggest), and studies even suggest turmeric can prevent dental disease thanks to its anti-bacterial, anti-inflammatory properties.